-FIGURE 17: SYNERGY OF LAST MILE SERVICE DELIVERY
+FIGURE 18: SYNERGY OF LAST MILE SERVICE DELIVERY

-However the similar synergy did not work smoothly in all

-the areas such as the ones where more than one BC were available due to an already existing BC appointed by the local banks.
+But this synergy didn't work smoothly in all the areas such as the ones where more than one BC were available due to an already existing BC appointed by the local banks.

-The Bank officials provided an input during discussions that these cases sometimes leads to multiple accounts of same beneficiaries leading to confusion amongst the beneficiaries while identifying the account where the MGNREGS scheme wages would be credited to.
+The Bank officials provided an input during discussions that these cases sometimes leads to multiple accounts of same beneficiaries leading to confusion amongst the beneficiaries about which account would the MGNREGS scheme wages be credited to.
 The BCs also felt that the coexistence of another BC in the same area would lead to a loss of revenue for them and acts as a demotivation factor.

 UTL was the SCA as well as the BCA in Ramgarh district.
 Besides operating the CSC, the VLE was acting as the BC and facilitating the Micro ATM based services.
-This has provided the ease of access to beneficiaries and increased their confidence and satisfaction which is demonstrated by the high wage disbursements done in the district.
+This has provided the ease of access to beneficiaries and increased their confidence & satisfaction which is demonstrated by the high wage disbursements done in the district.